Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 If someone emerges to be the next remains to be seen, but none of the athletes or coaches take for granted having been a part of what this group has accomplished.

-“It's incredible.
-I don't know how we all got, I don't know,” Overby said.
+“It's incredible,” Overby said.
 “And I think about that, too.
 I'm like, there's so many of us.
 It's an odd phenomenon to happen.”

-“I just feel really lucky to have been part of this sequence of years and jumpers,” Cole said.
+Said Cole: “I just feel really lucky to have been part of this sequence of years and jumpers.”

+Contact her by email at Lindsay.rossmiller@406mtsports.com or follow her on Twitter @LindsayRossmill.